brucechanglongxu/brucechanglongxu.github.io/_posts/2020-12-17-MyAcademicTrajectory.md

 <strong>Fall 2024 - Graduate School Matriculation / Full-Time Position </strong> \\

-<strong>Disclaimer:</strong> This is a relatively heavy courseload and barely even necessary, it's simply the way I like to challenge myself.
+<strong>Disclaimer:</strong> This is a relatively heavy courseload and not even particularly necessary, it's simply the way I like to challenge myself.
 So please adjust according to your own academic needs and goals.